everest-linux/everest/README.md

 # Everest Linux
 **A lightweight source based Linux distribution.**

+Everest does not ship with a package manager (however the user can install one, notably Homebrew (https://brew.sh).
+This means the user must install all packages from tarballs.

 ![alt text](https://raw.githubusercontent.com/amogus3016/amogus3016/main/everest%2Bsummit%20wm%20mockup.png)
 *A mockup of Everest with the Summit Window Manager, and Glacier/Sherpa versions printed*